syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Accordion/Getting-Started.md

 ## Load content on-demand

-In some cases, you can load content only when it is required.
+In some cases, you can load the Ajax content. content only when it is required.
 In this case, the OngoingMatches panel needs to be loaded only when you want to check for updates, since it refers a live content.
-To achieve this, specify AjaxUrl property with the respective URL of the view page file that contains the dynamic content.
+To achieve this, specify AjaxUrl property with the respective URL of the view page file that contains the dynamic content.Specify “Href” attribute with the respective URL of the HTML file that contains the dynamic content.
+The data-ej-spinnertext attribute is used to show the loading text, while getting (waiting for) the response from the server (via Ajax request).

 {% highlight html%}